DM-netizen/Portfolio_Website/README.md

 <h1>About</h1>
-<br><br>When we meet someone professionally, we introduce ourselves, we tell them about our
+<br>When we meet someone professionally, we introduce ourselves, we tell them about our
 skills, experiences, etc. What if we do it with the help of a website?
 Here comes the role of <strong> portfolio website</strong>.<strong> A portfolio website </strong>is an ultimate way to introduce yourself, showcase your work, skills, and blogs and let others reach out to you. <br>